the-pudding/starter/README.md

 # starter

 A starter template for projects.
+Check out the companion [style guide](https://polygraph-cool.github.io/starter) for best practices.

 **If creating a brand new project from scratch:** create a directory and `cd` into it, then follow setup instructions for the [basic](#basic) (plain HTML/JS/CSS) or [enhanced](#enhanced) (node + gulp) version.